Jesus Is the One (I Got Depression): Reception

 The song was not intended for commercial release, but after it went viral, the duo decided to release an official version in June 2019.
-As of June 2021, the original YouTube video has surpassed over 14 million views, and the song also has more than 34.3 million streams on Spotify.
+As of June 2025, the original The Cave episode has 9.8 million views, the official release's YouTube video has surpassed 19 million views, and the song also has more than 51.3 million streams on Spotify.
 TikTok also contributed to the song's fame.

 Despite its popularity, both artists were bemused with the song's fame.
 In an interview with Rolling Stone, Fox said: "Is it that people want something this meaningless, or is it that everything is already so meaningless that this fits right in?
 [Hip hop] is so broken right now I bet someone could literally troll their way to the top."
 In an interview with Genius, Kenny Beats said that "this song is bigger than all the serious shit I'm working on.
 It's TikTok's fault.
 It's Zack's fault."